pheelwell/skoria-site/src/garden/🌐Worldbuilding/Material Plane/🏰Gundras/Factions/The Fogweavers !!.md

 ![](/static/Fogweavers%20Crest.png)

+unfertig

-# Fogweaver Traits and Facets
+Fogweaver Traits and Facets

 - Sunkeepers are known to have a strong connection with nature, especially the sun and the sunlight.
 - It is believed that the most powerful Sunkeepers can harness solar energy to create a very secret technique of Sun Magic - Lunar Magic.